danyaagay/TL/README.md

 You can create a database in PHPMyAdmin.

-And so, the action database should have 7 columns
-Id, vk_id, countr, search_act, gender, age, ivent
+And so, the action database should have 7 columns id, vk_id, countr, search_act, gender, age, ivent

-The replis database must have 3 columns
+The replis database must have 3 columns id, usr_id, iskaemoe
-Id, usr_id, iskaemoe

 Next, after creating the two tables actos and replis, go to the setup.
 All settings are in /tech/settings.php